sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

-On the surface of it, presentation controllers don't allow you to do anything that you couldn't do before using the view controller transitioning system in iOS7, but the responsibilities are much clearer.
+On the surface of it, presentation controllers don't allow you to do anything that you couldn't do before using the view controller transitioning system in iOS 7, but the responsibilities are much clearer.
 An animation controller is responsible for the animation and the display of the view controller's content, and the presentation controller is responsible for the appearance of everything else.
 In the past, view controllers were responsible for views which weren't